 Aside from cremation urns, families wanting to memorialize their beloved pet who has been cremated will find a wide array of other accessories to help.
 These can typically be found via retailers who specialize in pet urns.

 Probably the most interesting of these related products is pet cremation jewelry.
-Pet owners can rest secure despite their loss in knowing that their beloved friend can be with them at every turn with these pieces designed to hold a tiny portion of the cremation ashes inside.
+Like regular cremation jewelry for humans, pet owners can rest secure despite their loss in knowing that their beloved friend can be with them at every turn with these pieces designed to hold a tiny portion of the cremation ashes inside.
 As with the pet cremation urns themselves, these pieces are typically available in a wide variety of shapes, styles and colors.
 Families can find them manufactured from plastic, sterling silver, gold, glass and even wood.
 Truly the sky is the limit when it comes to pet cremation jewelry.

 And that is just the start.
 A whole assortment of other pet keepsakes can typically be found easily through retailers who sell pet cremation urns.
 Ceremonial dog dishes – complete with a compartment at the bottom to hold cremation remains, and cat toys with secret compartments for ashes are just the start.
 And, while the trend has not yet become as popular as it is with human remains, some companies are starting to offer pet cremation art, in which pet remains can be mixed in to works of art directly – as into glass as it is being blown or paint while a painting is being created.

 To see this ever-growing collection of memorial products intended to help families remember their beloved friends in a special way that will help to ease the pain of grief after the loss of a pet, one simply has to find one of the many websites that offer such products.
 An online search for pet memorials will usually do the trick, yielding perhaps dozens of great sites that will prove helpful.